"The nations rage." An earlier psalm asks, "Why do the nations rage, and the peoples plot in vain?"

 Join us each week to hear real people having a real conversation about life, Jesus, and what he means to them.
 We encourage you to invite Jesus into your everyday conversations, too.

 Learn how you and other congregation members can use LHM’s outreach training and resources by joining us for Lutheran Hour Ministries Sunday!

-Lutheran Hour Ministries employs local missionaries in 34 locations to develop culturally relevant ministries to reach the unchurched in more than 50 nations on 6 continents.
+Lutheran Hour Ministries employs local missionaries in more than 30 locations to develop culturally relevant ministries to reach the unchurched in more than 50 nations on 6 continents.